We are experiencing the most significant shift in leadership training and professional development in decades.

 There Will Be Winners And Losers

 We know from Gallup research that 70% of the variance in employee engagement is tied to the manager.
-Who your boss is, counts for a lot: It counts for discretionary effort, performance, service, safety, employee grievances, and more.
-And when it comes it comes to talent retention, that old saying, “You join a company but leave a boss” is largely true.
+Who your boss is counts greatly: Discretionary effort, performance, service, safety, employee grievances, and more.
+And when it comes to talent retention, that old saying, “You join a company but leave a boss,” is largely accurate.

-Those who fail to take action now—who fail to move quickly to adopt new training strategies—will be overtaken by those who recognized that these mega-shifts are both a threat and an opportunity.
+Those who fail to take action now—who fail to move quickly to adopt new training strategies—will be overtaken by those who recognize that these mega-shifts are both a threat and an opportunity.